arrosh/Learn/README.md

 #F ind a study buddy
 Kindly let us interact well in the group, it will go along way in helping us.

-# Components
-3 Projects
-1 Weekly assignment.
-Pick 1 from the course for each week, do it in a weekend.

 # Time Included
 2-3 Hours of Study per Day